bmrb-io/BMRB-API/README.md

 * `shift` or `s` Specify once for each shift you intend to query against.
 * `database` Which database to query.
 Metabolomics by default.
+* `cthresh ` The threshold to use for carbon atoms.
+* `nthresh ` The threshold to use for nitrogen atoms.
+* `hthresh ` The threshold to use for protons.

 Example: [Search for peaks 2.075, 3.11, and 39.31](http://webapi.bmrb.wisc.edu/v2/search/multiple_shift_search?shift=2.075&shift=3.11&shift=39.31)